Table of Contents

 tpd-en (localhost:8085).
 This is the implementation of the Spanish controller:

-As you can imagine, the implementation of the HelloController class is symmetric to this one.
-We can inject here the
+As you can imagine, the implementation of the HelloController class (click to open it on GitHub) is similar to this one.
+We can inject the

 EurekaClient bean since it’s loaded in the context just by having the Eureka client dependency in our classpath.
 Then, we use it to resolve the name of the fixed virtual alias (tpd-en) to the real location of the instance.
 The logic behind that call will contact the Service Registry (if it hasn’t been previously fetched) and ask for the resolution of the virtual name.